felixhekhorn/LeProHQ/Benchmarks/NPB540-345/README.md

 # NPB540-345

-The photo-production limit of heavy quark production was computed [here](https://inspirehep.net/literature/) and the authors also [published a subsequent study](https://inspirehep.net/literature/) in which they investigated the inclusive distributions: i.e. the rapidity distribution and the Feynman momentum distribution of the heavy anti-quark.
+The photo-production limit of heavy quark production was computed [here](https://inspirehep.net/literature/473492) in which they investigate the inclusive distributions: i.e. the rapidity distribution and the Feynman momentum distribution of the heavy anti-quark.

 ## Running